MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000755-scenario-include.md

-See a detailed breakdown of the costs associated with manufactured items at each level of the Bill of Materials (BOM).
-The report shows the cost contributions of materials, labor, and overheads for each individual component within the BOM.
+Get a detailed breakdown of the costs associated with manufactured items at each level of the bill of materials (BOM).
+The report shows the cost of materials, labor, and overhead for each component in the BOM.